 AI vs. the Content Revolution

-Paxton asked Scott where AI ranks in the history of marketing disruption.
-His answer was honest.
+Where does AI rank in the history of marketing disruption?
+Scott's answer is honest.

-"I haven't decided if it's number one or number two yet," Scott said.
+"I haven't decided if it's number one or number two yet," he said.

 Before the internet, B2B marketers had three options: pay for trade shows, pay for trade publications, or fund a team of people making cold calls.
 The shift to content creation changed all of that.
 Websites, blogs, social media, real-time content.
 Scott called it "absolutely freaking transformational."